-During testing of the prototype bank, we ran four modules with all four modules simultaneously switched for a 1.5 μ s pulse, with a 10 kV pre-charge into the system, resulting in a 40 kV output.
+During preliminary testing of the prototype bank, we ran four modules with all four modules simultaneously switched for a 1.5 $\mu$ s pulse, with a 10 kV pre-charge into the system, resulting in a 40 kV output.
 The prototype modules performed flawlessly into high voltage, with none of the chatter or jitter that would otherwise be associated with gate drives impacted by noise coupling at high voltage.
-Most recently,

-DTI has tested a stack of 29 plates into a resistive load.
-The result was a 2 μ s pulse output of approximately 280 kV and 185 A. DTI will continue carefully constructing and testing modules to ensure the reliability and safety of the equipment.
+DTI has now completed full testing of a stack of 48 plates into a resistive load (Fig. 2).
+Installation is set to occur at Yale University Beam Physics Laboratory.
+DTI will continue carefully constructing and testing modules to ensure the reliability and safety of the equipment.